 The larceny statute for the state of Connecticut can be found at the state of Connecticut judicial branch website.
-You can view all statutes by searching here.
 Below is the statute for the definition of larceny.
 For information about different degrees of larceny, please search the website.

 Sec.
 53a-119.
 Larceny defined.
 A person commits larceny when, with intent to deprive another of property or to appropriate the same to themselves or a third person, they wrongfully take, obtain or withhold such property from an owner.
 Larceny includes, but is not limited to:

 (1) Embezzlement.
 A person commits embezzlement when they wrongfully appropriate to themselves or to another property of another in their care or custody.

 (2) Obtaining property by false pretenses.
 A person obtains property by false pretenses when, by any false token, pretense or device, they obtain from another any property, with intent to defraud them or any other person.

 (3) Obtaining property by false promise.
 A person obtains property by false promise when, pursuant to a scheme to defraud, they obtain property of another by means of a representation, express or implied, that they or a third person will in the future engage in particular conduct, and when they do not intend to engage in such conduct or does not believe that the third person intends to engage in such conduct.
 In any prosecution for larceny based upon a false promise, the defendant’s intention or belief that the promise would not be performed may not be established by or inferred from the fact alone that such promise was not performed.